Key Takeaways

 5 Signs of Trustworthy Supplement Formulas

-- Independent third-party laboratories perform testing for purity to evaluate levels of heavy metals and other potential contaminants to ensure they meet established safety standards
+- Independent third-party laboratories perform testing for purity to evaluate levels of heavy metals and other potential contaminants to verify alignment with established safety standards

 - Multiple, named bacterial strains with research backing